WebAhead/master-reference/coursebook/week-5/project.md

 12) Ensure that errors are handled, if for example a user attempts to make a request to a non-existent route to your server, provide the user with a custom response.

-13) Include user input field on your web app and include server-side validation to protect your server from potentially malicious user input.
+13) Include a user input field on your web app and include server-side validation to protect your server from potentially malicious user input.